-The USO1 polyclonal antibody (A16079) has been validated using WB and IF.
+The USO1 polyclonal antibody (A16079) has been rigorously validated by ABclonal quality control using WB and IF.

 ABclonal's GOLGA2 polyclonal antibody (A5344) can be used for WB, IF, and IP.

 And if you're looking for other helpful reads regarding proteins, be sure to check out our other related blogs here.